-Contact an attorney at Meyer Van Severen, S.C. at (414) 270-0202 and let’s start fighting your case.
+Contact an attorney at Van Severen Law Office at (414) 270-0202 and let’s start fighting your case.

 What is use or possession of a handgun and an armor piercing round during crime?

 (2) Whoever uses or possesses a handgun during the commission of a crime under chs.
 939 to 948 or 961 is guilty of a Class H felony under any of the following circumstances.

 (a)The handgun is loaded with an armor-piercing bullet or a projectile or projectile core that may be fired from the handgun with a muzzle velocity of 1,500 feet per second or greater.

 (b)The person possesses an armor-piercing bullet capable of being fired from the handgun.

 The Wisconsin Jury Instructions Committee of the Wisconsin Judicial conference currently does not have jury instructions for this offense.

 What should I do now?

 Van Severen Law Office isn’t full of general practice lawyers.
 We’re all criminal defense attorneys and we’re prepared to defend your criminal case.
 We believe it’s especially important when facing serious charges that you hire attorneys who specialize in criminal defense.
 Possession of a handgun and an armor piercing round during crime is certainly a serious offense.